 Interest and other income increased by \$1.8 million for the three months ended June 30, 2005 due to higher cash balances as well as higher interest rates during the three months ended June 30, 2005 compared to 2004.
-We expect interest income to decline in the fourth quarter of 2005 and into 2006 as a result of the special cash distribution payable to OP Unitholders on October 31, 2005.
+We expect interest income to decline in the fourth quarter of 2005 and into 2006 as a result of the special cash dividend payable to common shareholders on October 31, 2005.